RefresherTowel/docs/pulse/index.md

 - If a listener unsubscribes itself during a callback, it still receives the current event, but not future ones.
 - If a listener unsubscribes a different listener, that other listener will still run once for the current event, but not future ones.

-This behaviour is predictable and avoids “modified the list I am iterating” crashes.
+This behaviour is predictable and avoids "modified the list I am iterating" crashes.

 ---